Growtika

 US-centric.
 We pulled US data.
 The pattern may differ in markets where Twitter had less cultural penetration pre-rebrand.

-Some pairs may not be perfectly clean.
+Not every pair is perfectly clean.
 "Twitter poll" vs "x poll" is clean.
 "Twitter growth" vs "x growth" is muddier.
 We included pairs only where the platform interpretation was the dominant search intent for both versions, but judgment calls were involved.

 The Bottom Line